section-engineering-education/engineering-education/articles/documenting-node-js-rest-api-using-swagger/index.md

 - Ensure that the development server is running.
 - In your browser, refresh the documentation page.
 - In case of errors, revisit the steps.
-Else the following section should be added to the page:
+Else, the following section should be added to the page:

 ![get_todos_screenshot](/engineering-education/documenting-node-js-rest-api-using-swagger/get-todos-screenshot.png)

-_A screenshot of getting todos route_
+*A screenshot of getting todos route*

-- To test it out, click on the `Try it out`, then click `Execute`, and then examine the server response.
+To test it out, click on the `Try it out`, then click `Execute`, and then examine the server response.

 #### Getting single todo (/todos/:id)
 When getting a single todo, we are sending a `GET` request to `/todos/:id`.
 The `:id` is for dynamic `id`.

 To document this path, we will edit the `/docs/todos/get-todo.js` file as follows: